Bits and Bytes are explained in the computer network.

-A computer program is a set of instructions.
-While execution instructions execute one by one.
-A program may do calculations on the stored data e.g adding two numbers etc. The values are stored in variables of different sizes.
-The unit of size is bits.
-For example, if we see all data types in programming languages there are various types.
+A computer program is a sequence of instructions.
+During execution, instructions execute one by one.
+A program may calculate the stored data, e.g., adding two numbers, etc. The values are stored in variables of different sizes.
+The basic unit of measure is a bit.
+For example, if we see all data types in programming languages, there are various types.

 - char – One byte and 8 bits.